-Kamalashila lives in Somerleyton, Suffolk, with Yashobodhi.
+Kamalashila lives in Lambeth, South London, with Yashobodhi.
 Born in 1949, he grew up in Kent as Anthony Matthews.
 In 1974 he was ordained into the Triratna Buddhist Order by Urgyen Sangharakshita who gave him his Dharma name: ‘Kamalashila’ – ‘He whose conduct (śila, Sanskrit) is like a red lotus (kamala)’.
 Though friendly, he is by temperament rather shy, quiet and thoughtful.

 In the year before his ordination Kamalashila undertook a vow of chastity which persisted very happily over 25 years (with a break around 1993).
 He formally became an Anagarika or ‘homeless one’ in 1985.

 In 1985 and 1987 at Bhaja retreat centre in India, in the presence of at least 500 people, Kamalashila performed the first public ordinations in the Triratna Community not conferred directly by Sangharakshita, on his behalf.

 In 1994 Kamalashila and a dozen other Order members were requested by Sangharakshita, as his most trusted disciples, to take increased responsibility for the Triratna Community.
 He went to live with Sangharakshita at Madhyamaloka in Birmingham, joining the newly formed Preceptors College.
 During his time at Madhyamaloka Kamalashila worked spreading the Dharma in numerous ways, making many teaching trips abroad as well as teaching locally at the Birmingham Buddhist Centre.